Quramy/zisui/README.md

 }
 ```

+- `viewport`: If you set a string parameter, it must be included Puppeteer's device descriptors.
 - `waitFor` : Sometimes you want control the timing to screenshot.
 If you set a name of a function to return `Promise`, *zisui* waits the promise is resolved.

 ```html